 For type a), b) and c) trials, plots should preferably be as free from weeds as possible, where only selectivity (phytotoxicity) trials are to be conducted.
 Standard or local pre-trial clean-up herbicide applications may be used where it can be demonstrated that these do not interfere with trial treatments.

-Assessment of the test product(s) safety to trees (phytotoxicity) could be performed in the same trial plot in which weed control is assessed.
+Assessment of the test product(s) safety to trees (phytotoxicity) can be performed in the same trial plot in which weed control is assessed.
+However, for herbicide chemistry that is new to forestry the APVMA expects dedicated crop safety trials conducted in the absence of weeds (such as in hand-weeded plots).
+Crop safety observations should be made into the second growing season.

 Supporting data on herbicide selectivity may be generated in laboratory and greenhouse trials.